Shocking Trade: Red Sox Send Rafael Devers to the Giants

 Giants Finally Land Their Star

-The Giants are making their push now.
+The Giants are making a decisive move towards success now.

 What’s Next?